Skip to Main Content

 Commencement Day, 2022: Dr. Maria Rice Bellamy and Graduates of the AADS Program at CSI.

-The African and African Diaspora Studies Program
+The African and African Diaspora Studies (AADS) Program

 The AADS program offers a baccalaureate degree in African and African Diaspora Studies.
 The program, established in 1976, has an interdisciplinary curriculum that examines the following: the interplay of culture, history, socioeconomic, and political forces shaping the experiences of the people of sub-Saharan Africa and its diaspora; the roles that Africans and their descendants have played in the creation of the United States and other New World projects; Africa’s historic relationship with the Mediterranean and Atlantic Worlds; and the ideas and experiences of race in the U.S. and the world and how they change over time and space.